-MAPP is a £10m EPSRC Future Manufacturing Hub in Manufacture using Advanced Powder Processes.
-MAPP's vision is to deliver on the promise of powder-based manufacturing processes to provide low energy, low cost and low waste high value manufacturing routes and products to secure UK manufacturing productivity and growth.
-MAPP brings together leading research teams from the Universities of Leeds, Manchester and Oxford, and Imperial College London, together with an initial group of 17 industry partners and 6 of the UK's High Value Manufacturing Catapult (HVMC) centres.
+MAPP is a £20m EPSRC Future Manufacturing Hub in Manufacture using Advanced Powder Processes.
+Our aim is to deliver on the promise of powder-based manufacturing processes to provide low energy, low cost and low waste high value manufacturing routes and products to secure UK manufacturing productivity and growth.
+Led by the University of Sheffield, MAPP brings a leading interdisciplinary consortium from the Universities of Leeds, Manchester and Oxford, Imperial College London and University College London together with an initial group of 17 industry partners and 6 of the UK's High Value Manufacturing Catapult (HVMC) centres.